awesomefoundation/awesomebits/README.md

 Secret Token
 ------------

-When deploying to production, the SECRET_TOKEN environment variable must be set.
+When deploying to production, the SECRET_KEY_BASE environment variable must be set.
 This token only needs to be generated once and then stored in the environment variable, but it must be kept secret.
 This does not need to be set in development or test environments.